apiaryio/apiaryio.github.com/_posts/2018-02-12-Reusable-features-in-React-Redux.md

 #### selectors.js

 The file where you define your selectors.
 Selectors are pure functions that compose and know how to retrieve data from your state.
-If you’re now familiar with the concept I highly recommend looking at [reselect](https://github.com/reactjs/reselect) library.
+If you’re not familiar with the concept, I highly recommend looking at the [reselect](https://github.com/reactjs/reselect) library.
 I strongly recommend dividing the selectors into two categories.
-Input-selectors that only retrieve data from the state and combined-selectors that can combine multiple input-selectors and add some business logic or do some transformations.
+*Input selectors* that only retrieve data from the state and *combined selectors* that can combine multiple input-selectors and add some business logic or do some transformations.